yt-project/yt/doc/source/examining/loading_data.rst

 .. note::

-   It is now possible to load data using only *callable* functions, rather than using the fully-in-memory method presented here.
-For more information and examples, see :ref:`loading-callable-functions`.
+   It is now possible to load data using *only functions*, rather than using the fully-in-memory method presented here.
+For more information and examples, see :ref:`loading-via-functions`.

 It is possible to create native yt dataset from Python's dictionary that describes set of rectangular patches of data of possibly varying